abishaikollu/Tourism-Management/README.md

 # Tourism-Management
 Download zip file and extract to htdocs in xammp folder and run the apache server and mysql . go to localhost/"filename" to access the project.
+SQL file is also included named as tms.sql